neektza/nikicajokic.me/_posts/2014-07-23-eventmachine_internals_and_the_reactor_pattern.md

 Continuing from previous posts about [primitives and abstractions](/2014/07/14/concurrency_primitives_and_abstractions), in this part of the series we'll cover handpicked internals from EventMachine, and explain the gist of its ideas.
 You should be familiar with EventMachine's API to grok this.
 If you're not, [this](http://rubylearning.com/blog/2010/10/01/an-introduction-to-eventmachine-and-how-to-avoid-callback-spaghetti) is a solid post to get you started.

 As we mentioned in a previous post, the main idea behind EventMachine is the reactor loop.
-EventMachine itself has several implementations of this idea, one in C++, one in Java and one in pure Ruby (pure, meaning without native extensions of any kind).
+EventMachine itself has several implementations of this idea, one in C++, one in Java and one in pure Ruby (pure meaning without native extensions of any kind).
 Appropriate implementations are used when running in environments where native extensions are available.
 C++ implementation when running in MRI, Java when inside JRuby and finally pure Ruby whenever native extensions cannot be used.
 We'll focus on pure Ruby implementation in this post.

 ## The Reactor